saikot-paul/BlackJack/README.md

 * Code:
   * Create classes (i.e. player/dealer classes)
+  * Figure out how to use A for either 1, or 10
   * Allow player to play against automated dealer

 * Interface:
   * Make a better looking interface
+  * Show actual cards instead of numbers

 * Deployment:
   * Figure out how to deploy on AWS/GCP